Evolution of Fundamental Rights in India

-4. Equal protection of the laws: Equal protection of the laws mean the right to equal treatment in similar circumstances both in the privileges conferred and in the liabilities imposed by the laws.
+4. Equal protection of the laws: Equal protection of the laws means the right to equal treatment in similar circumstances both in the privileges conferred and in the liabilities imposed by the laws.
 This does not mean that every person shall be taxed equally, but that persons under the same character should be taxed by the same standard.

-5. Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth — Article 15 states that "the state shall not discriminate against any citizen on grounds only of religion race, caste, sex, place of birth or any of them.
-Further, on the basis of any of these grounds a citizen cannot be denied an access to shops, public restaurants or the use of wells, tanks, bathing ghats, roads and places of public resort maintained wholly or partly out of state funds or dedicated to the use of the general public."
+5. Prohibition of discrimination on grounds of religion, race, caste, sex, or place of birth — Article 15 states that "the state shall not discriminate against any citizen on grounds only of religion race, caste, sex, place of birth or any of them.
+Further, on the basis of any of these grounds, a citizen cannot be denied access to shops, public restaurants or the use of wells, tanks, bathing ghats, roads and places of public resort maintained wholly or partly out of state funds or dedicated to the use of the general public."

 6. Article 15, however, has two exceptions: